binipringle/crim-outline/index.md

 **Strict liability crimes and mistake of fact**

-When may a defendant have a mistake of fact defense to a strict liability crime? (slide) You can’t.
-There is no mens rea to negate.
-Garnett case.
-He tried to argue that there was a mens rea requirement in the statute so he could say he didn’t know and argue mistake of fact.
-Court said no, it’s strict liability, so there is no mens rea and your not knowing is irrelevant.
+A defendant cannot have a mistake of fact defense to a strict liability crime?
+There is no mens rea to negate (Garnett case - (20-year old defendant with cognitive disabilities had sexual intercourse with 13-year old, who became pregnant; charged with statutory rape; argued that there was a mens rea requirement in the statute so he could say he didn’t know and argue mistake of fact.
+Court determined that the legislative intent was not to include mens rea.
+Therefore, the offense was strict liability, so no mens rea).

 ## Mistake of Law